 Procedures in place where there is concern about a child’s behaviour

 As a general rule nobody has the right to touch, hold or contain another person.
-However staff working in our school have a duty of care and sometimes have to operate in exceptional circumstances, where it is sometimes necessary to act outside the norm to keep a child safe.
+However, staff working in our school have a duty of care and sometimes have to operate in exceptional circumstances, where it is sometimes necessary to act outside the norm to keep a child safe.

 We use: